kaiomagalhaes/kaiomagalhaes.github.io/about.md

 Programming is more than just a profession for me, it's a lifestyle, something I do out of love for my craft.
 I always strive for a well made product, with a good architecture and a clean, well tested code.

-When i'm not programming, I like to read, cook, and practice sports in general.
+When I'm not programming, I like to read, cook, and practice sports in general.

 ## Back end skills
 ![_config.yml]({{ site.baseurl }}/images/ruby.jpg)